 Questions to Consider When Choosing a TMJ Dentist

 Are you or is someone you know suffering from TMJ and wanting to find a dentist who can help?
 Come to Koala Center For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Why should I seek treatment for my TMJ disorder?